AnneLaure57/doc/docs/BestPractices/bestPracticesGit.md

 Apply the **SOLID** concept -> S -> Single Responsibility Principle.

-push the least amount of lines thaht make sens together.
+push the least amount of lines that make sens together.

 Make atomic commit.
 An Anatomic commit = one commit for one change.